Karthika-ai/Vechile-Detection-and-Tracking-Using-Kalman-Filter/README.md

 If multiple detections are identified, we need to assign each of them to a tracker.
 Here, we are using intersection over union (IOU) of a 'tracker bounding box' and 'detection bounding box' as a metric.
 Here, we analyse till maximizing/optimizing the sum of IOU assignment.
 In the below logic, linear_assignment by default minimizes an objective function.
 So we need to reverse the sign of IOU_mat for maximization.

-## Unmatched detections and trackers:
+## Unmatched detections and trackers

 Depending on the results of linear assignment, we make lists for unmatched detections and unmatched trackers.
 When a car enters into a frame and is first detected, it is not matched with any existing tracks.
 Hence this particular detection is categorized under unmatched detection.
 If any matching with an overlap less than iou_thrd, it denotes the existence of an untracked object.
 When the car leaves the frame, the previous used track has no more detections to consider.
 So, the track is considered as an unmatched track.